FAQ

 V2 Version

-Press the zeroing button on the Robot HAT to automatically set all servos to 0°.
-This simplifies the zeroing process without running a script.
+2. Press the zero button on the Robot HAT — all servos will forcibly return to 0°.

 cd ~/pidog/examples